 ‘The water!’ yells the agent with a suddenly risen hospitality.

-Streetwalker shut the door behind their back, ‘No thanks’.
+Streetwalker shut the door behind her back, ‘No thanks’.

 The view, the view